 Painting an old desk is a great way to give it new life.
 A friend gave me an antique desk she was getting rid of, I think it dates from around the 1940’s.
 This is actually the desk ( and my junk)I have that is very similar, because I forgot to take a before picture of the one I painted!
 Also, have you painted a piece of furniture and are wondering what finish to use?
 Check out this post on how to seal painted furniture with wax vs. polyurethane.
-This Old Desk Painted Makeover really came a long way and I can’t wait to share it with you.
+This Sage GreenPainted Desk Makeover really came a long way with added glazing and a painted pattern.

 I wanted to paint and makeover the desk with an antique green finish to update the old wood.
 On the base color of the desk, I first painted. primer to keep the dark red stain from bleeding through.
 The stain was very, very similar to this so you can see how dark it is.

 Before I added the glaze, I took some pictures in natural light of the hand-painted designs I added so you could see the true color.
 It’s pretty, I just wanted it to look more it was really old.
 It’s amazing how much the flash changes colors and makes them look so much colder than in person….
 And here is after the aging and glaze.

 Here is a look at the up close detail of the freehand pattern painted on the sage green desk makeover.
 To paint the freehand pattern, I first painted the undercoat in gold acrylic paint using a round brush, and then used a thin liner brush to outline over the top.
 It almost has a dandelion or thistle-like quality , and I’m glad I added the gold underneath.